Incident Management Software

 What is Incident Management?

-Incident Management involves all the steps your company takes in investigating, reporting, and analysing an incident, as well as in the development and implementation of corrective actions required to prevent a similar incident from occurring in the future.
+Incident Management involves all the steps your company takes to investigate, report, and analyze an incident, as well as in the development and implementation of corrective actions required to prevent a similar incident from occurring in the future.

-Here are some tips for developing a successful Incident Management Program:
+Tips for Developing a Successful Incident Management Program:

 Your incident investigation plan should also identify and assign the following key roles and responsibilities: